arangodb/docs/3.7/security-security-options.md

 --javascript.startup-options-blacklist = "^javascript\.|endpoint"
 ```

-Invoking an arangosh with these options will hide the blacklisted commandline
+Invoking arangosh with these options will hide the blacklisted commandline
 options from the output of:

 ```js